National Institute of Statistics and Applied Economics: Specializations and careers

+The objective of this program is to train students in various techniques to acquire a profile as a statistician-economist engineer whose skills can be applied in all sectors of the economy, industry, and services.
+Upon completion of this training, students will be capable of adapting to issues arising from different sectors of activity, innovating, and employing new methods of data collection, processing, and statistical and econometric analysis to carry out projects meeting the needs of the administration or the private sector: industry, banking sector, polling institutes, services, etc.

 Student life

 INSEA offers students a residence with a capacity of 670 persons (290 in Buildings A and B, 240 in buildings C and D and 140 provided in the building E).
 The rooms are individual.

 INSEA has developed since 1994 in a restaurant that prepares about 600 meals a day.
 The institute also has a library and a computer center with more than 100 machines.